LindstromKyle/Flatiron-Capstone/README.md

 ### **Single Frame Detections**

-For this task, I used the SSD MobileNet V2 FPNLite 320x320 model architecture from the Tensorflow 2 Detection Model Zoo.
+For this task, I used the SSD MobileNet V2 FPNLite 320x320 model architecture from the TensorFlow 2 Detection Model Zoo.
 The benefit of this model is its speed, averaging detections in 22 ms or less.
 This is important when you need to make many detections every second, as is the case in this project.
 The ultimate goal was to identify, box, and track symbols as you move them around in real time, and this architecture suits that need perfectly. *Figure 3* shows the training loss in intervals of 100 time steps, generated from TensorBoard logs:

 ![](./Images/image7.png)